fenago/automation-anywhere-course/lab_guides/md/Lab_13.md

 Connecting to mailboxes
 =======================

-A big part of our daily routine involves working with email.
-This can be receiving attachments, such as invoices, as well as replying to emails with document attachments.
-There are different types of email accounts, such as **Exchange Web Services** (**EWS**), **POP3**, and **IMAP**.
-Each type of mailbox will have its own account, which is hosted on a mail server.
-These accounts will require credentials and mail server details in order to access them.
-In the majority of cases, applications such as Outlook are used to access and manage emails.
-Automation Anywhere can work with these different types of mailboxes.
-Account details are needed to connect, except when you are using Outlook.
-As Outlook is already connected to your mailbox, no credentials are needed.
-However, Automation Anywhere only supports Outlook when there is only one mailbox connected.
-It does not support multiple mailboxes in Outlook.

-Also, note that there are two different types of connections -- one for incoming email and one for outgoing email.
-The incoming type is required for reading and searching emails.
-The outgoing type is needed for sending, replying to, and forwarding emails.

-The **Email: Connect** action is used to create an email session.
-As with all sessions, they need to be closed once they are no longer required.
-With email, a session is closed using the **Email:
-Disconnect** action.
-A session with the incoming server details is needed whenever you need to access a mailbox for reading or searching emails.
-You will need the outgoing server details for sending, replying to, and forwarding any emails.
-For all these actions, a session is not needed, as a server connection to the outgoing mailbox is established within the action properties itself.

 In the first walk-through, you will learn how to create a new session by connecting to the following: